rukkylatunde2001/HR-dataset-Analysis/README.md

 ## Data Transformation
 Data cleaning was done using Power Query Editor.
-Duplicates were removed, and Null values replaces as needed
+Duplicates were removed, and Null values replaces as needed No Modelling was done as the data contained only one table.

 ## Findings
 Analysis shows a total number of 54.81 thousand employees with more Males than Female and a larger percentage has atleast a Bacherlor's dregre.